 HJ - public finance

 Searching for a particular book by title or author?
 Try Browse searching.

-Sign in to Novanet to see the full list of Novanet search results to which you have access as a member of the Mount Allison community.
-It is possible to search Novanet without signing in but search results will be different (certain items will not be included in the results list).
+Sign in to Novanet to see the full list of Novanet search results (some databases only show results when you're signed in).
+It is possible to search Novanet without signing in but search results may be different.

 To log into your Novanet account, click the My Account / Renew Books link on the main page of the Library website, or go to mta.novanet.ca.

 The best login is your 7-digit student, faculty or staff number, with the zero at the beginning.
 Your password is a 4-digit PIN.
 The new system re-set your PIN to the last four digits of your phone number.
 If this PIN isn't working, please contact Access Services to re-set it.